Traditional Dresses Of Indian States

 The Tamil Nadu men are usually seen dressed in Lungi along with a shirt and Angavastra.
 The traditional Lungi originated in the South and it is simply a short length of material worn around the thighs like a Sarong.
 A Dhoti is a longer Lungi but with an additional length of material pulled up between the legs.

 Telangana is rich in cotton production and its innovative plant dye extraction history stands next to diamond mining.
 Traditional Women wear a sari in most parts of the state.
-Langa Voni, Shalwar kameez, and Churidaar are popular among the Unmarried Women.
+Langa Voni, Shalwar kameez, and Churidaar are popular among unmarried women.

 Some of the famous sarees made in Telangana are Pochampally Saree, Gadwal sari.
 Male Clothing includes the traditional Dhoti also known as Pancha.